Background pattern

 • you have swollen feet or legs, breathing problems when lying down or sleeping, shortness of breath when moving, or weight gain (signs and symptoms of heart failure),

-Blood tests, cardiac and pulmonary tests
+Blood tests, heart tests, and lung tests

 • Your doctor may check your lungs.